“Favor composition over inheritance”

 Simple enough.
 Now, let’s imagine we want to display the first sentence of the synopsis on our iPhone layout, and the full synopsis on our iPad layout.
 How would we accomplish this?
 We could try to make a computed property for the short synopsis, like so:

 This technically works, but I can see this getting out of hand.
-For example, what happens the day that you need to support tvOS and show the longSynopsis?
-Do we add another property to our model? shortSynopsis and longSynopsis are not really properties of our model anyways; they represent a view into one of our model’s properties.
+For example, what happens the day that you need to support tvOS and show the longSynopsis

-Instead of endlessly fattening our model with properties related to display, perhaps there’s a way to encapsulate this logic in its own struct and compose it with a Movie.
+Instead of endlessly fattening our model with properties related to display, perhaps there’s a way to encapsulate this logic in its own struct and compose it with a Movie

 This is a presentation model.
 It wraps a model object and handles its display.

-(Some of you might call this a ViewModel, but let’s not get into that right now.)
+, but let’s not get into that right now.)

-We can compose our Movie object with this MoviePresenter object to make sure that we always have the correct synopsis displayed.
+object to make sure that we always have the correct synopsis displayed.

-As you can see, we can easily compose any movie with a MoviePresenter struct to enhance it and make it presentable.
+As you can see, we can easily compose any movie with a MoviePresenter

 Composing UIViews